TsiarasKon/MovieRecommender/README.md

 #### IMDb dataset

 As our main dataset we used the official IMDb dataset [3], which provides an abundance of features for movies.
-However, as many of them were not in any obvious way relevant to our task and categorical features (such as actors, writers, cinematographers, etc) do take a lot of space in our vector representations, we opted to keep the subset of them that we deemed most relevant.
+However, as many of them were not in any obvious way relevant to our task and some categorical features (such as actors, writers, cinematographers, etc) do take a lot of space in our vector representations, we opted to keep the subset of them that we deemed most relevant.

-For every movie, that had at least some minimum (e.g. 500) of votes (meaning that it was popular enough), the features we decided to keep were the following:
+For every movie, that had at least some minimum (e.g. 500) number of votes (meaning that it was popular enough), the features we decided to keep were the following:
 * The IMDb rating (with number of votes) of the movie
 * Its release year
 * Its genre(s)